UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/klip_gpi.rst

 Running KLIP
 -------------

-Next, we will perform the actual KLIP subtraction using Angular Differential Imaging and Simultaneous Differential Imaging (ADI + SDI).
+Next, we will perform the actual KLIP subtraction using Angular Differential Imaging and Spectral Differential Imaging (ADI + SDI).
 To take advantage of the easily parallelizable computation, we will use the
-:mod:`pyklip.parallelized` module to perform the KLIP subtraction, which uses the python ``multiprocessing`` library to parallelize the code i.e. split the work up across multiple processes on your device.
+:mod:`pyklip.parallelized` module to perform the KLIP subtraction, which uses the python ``multiprocessing`` library to parallelize the code (i.e. split the work up across multiple processes on your device).

 .. code-block:: python